 bounded_log

 This exercise pressed hardest on the methodology.
+The spec is a fixed-capacity append-only log; append’s postcondition includes a frame property.

 - self.well_formed(),